Shizou/Side-Projects/README.md

-Side-Projects
+Mini-Projects
 =============

-Just some side projects that may or may not be useful.
+Just some mini projects that may or may not be useful.